mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 Congratulations, you are ready to use your managed identities with apps running inside your AKS cluster.

-I hope you find it useful.
+I hope you find this useful.
 Let me know if you have any questions or like to hear about some other topics.